Research Paper

 Ours79.3%18.7M

-4.2 Physical Simulation Task
+4.2 Physics Simulation Task

 Comparison of rigid body motion prediction error: